30 Health Mistakes You're Making in Public

 Michigan State University researchers randomly tested a number of supermarket checkout conveyor belts for bacteria; they found it on 100 percent.
 The belts are made from PVC, a porous plastic that's a breeding ground for germs, yeast and mold.

-The Remedy Rx: Put all your produce in plastic bags.
+The Rx: Put all your produce in plastic bags.
 When you get home, thoroughly wash anything you bought that will touch your lips.

 You Are Drinking Too Much

 We're all working for the weekend, and a night out is a great way to relax and bond with friends and family.
 Research shows that socializing can improve your health and extend your life — unless you introduce too much alcohol into the equation.
 The reality is that many Americans drink more heavily than they realize, raising their risk of cancer and cardiovascular disease.